 Back in the 1980s this border town was a notorious haven for drug and gem smugglers, prostitution and various other iniquities.
-The government cleaned it up in the 1990s and today you’re more likely to stumble into a shopping mall than a den of thieves.
-Still, Ruìlì has an edge to it, thanks to a thriving gem market operated largely by Burmese and Pakistani traders.
-And with its palm tree-lined streets, bicycle rickshaws and steamy climate, Ruìlì has a distinctly laid-back, Southeast Asian feel.
+The government cleaned it up in the late 1990s (on the surface anyway) and today you’re more likely to stumble into a shopping mall than a den of thieves.
+Still, Ruìlì has an edge to it, thanks to its proximity to a notoriously anarchic region of Myanmar and a thriving gem market operated largely by Burmese traders.
+And with its palm-tree-lined streets, bicycle rickshaws and steamy climate, it has a distinctly laid-back, Southeast Asian feel.

 The minority villages nearby are also good reason to come and it’s worth getting a bicycle and heading out to explore.
-Another draw for travellers is Myanmar, which lies only a few kilometres away.
+Another draw is Myanmar, just a few kilometres away.
 Though individual tourists are not allowed to cross freely, organising permits to take you through the sensitive border area is becoming easier.